sergeynordicresults/sergeynordicresults.github.io/psilocybin.md

 <sub>There are no "closed topics" for me.
 I can tell You everything, if You will ask (because why to hide or lie if we will merge our brains, or if we are the parts of one wave function).
 But I also understand difference between openness and exhibitionism.</sub>

-Probably, The most important thing is that people live happily in 1 square meter/amount of optimizations
+Probably, The most important thing is amount of happiness in 1 square meter/amount of optimizations (how to measure happiness?)